 Provided: Transportation.
 All group climbing equipment, including climbing ropes and technical hardware; meals (except lunch); and tents.

 Not Provided: Personal equipment and lunches.
 You are responsible for all items on the Gear List.

 Note: If you are a beginning climber, we strongly advise renting as much gear as possible.
 Alpine Ascents and other local retailers provide quality rental equipment at reasonable prices.
 We also offer a 10% discount at the Alpine Ascents Gear Shop located at our offices.
 We conduct a mandatory gear check the day before your climb.
 A confirmation package with all details will be sent upon registration.

 This is a highly recommended shortlist and we would be happy to pass on a longer reading list for those interested.
 These links will bounce to Amazon.com with reviews.

-Mount Baker Frequently Asked Questions
+Mount Olympus Frequently Asked Questions

 Please note we will mail specific information to you about your climb upon registration.
 The following Frequently Asked Questions are meant to serve as helpful guidelines.

 The best way to reserve space on a climb is to call our offices and place the deposit on a VISA/MC/AMEX.
 Our climbs fill quickly on a first-come, first-served basis, and registering over the phone is the best way to ensure reserving the climb dates you want.
 You may also submit an application by mail with a check, money order, or credit card number.

 Summit climbs: Mt.
 Olympus has a mandatory gear check the day before at 4:00 p.m.